Ari-Rosalie/PURSUIT_REVIEW/quickInfo.md/later_review.md

-look into destructuring for a better understanding, go into depth on Moder JS lesson.
+look into destructuring for a better understanding, go in-depth on Moder JS lesson.

+Lesson on ternary and switch statements

+String interpolation